ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 1. Case `ONLYA` – If only thread A is runnable, return `0`.
 1. Case `ONLYB` – If only thread B is runnable, return `1`.
-1. Case `BOTH` – If both threads are runnable, don’t return immediately; instead, `break` so the rest of the function can handle this situation.
+1. Case `BOTH` – If both threads are runnable, don't return immediately; instead, `break` so the rest of the function can handle this situation.

 In short, `switch` statements provide a clean and efficient way to handle multiple possible outcomes from a single expression, avoiding the clutter of long `if / else if` chains.
 In the FreeBSD kernel, they are often used to react to different commands, flags, or states, as in our example, which decides between thread A, thread B, or both.
-Once you become comfortable reading switch structures, you’ll start to recognise them throughout kernel code as a go-to pattern for organising decision-making logic in a clear, maintainable way.
+Once you become comfortable reading switch structures, you'll start to recognise them throughout kernel code as a go-to pattern for organising decision-making logic in a clear, maintainable way.

 ### Understanding the `for` Loops